Welcome to mySleepButton for iPhone, iPad, iPod Touch, and Android!

-Before mySleepButton was designed, the cognitive shuffle was put to pilot tests that were conducted privately, some used the DIY approach, some used a software prototype.
+Before mySleepButton was designed, the cognitive shuffle was put to pilot tests that were conducted privately: some used the DIY approach, while others used a software prototype.
 The results were encouraging and the theoretical basis is quite strong.
 Moreover, as noted below, serial diverse imagining is not only based on theory, it is based on prior empirical results (e.g., imagery distraction).
 CogSci Apps Corp. then marketed mySleepButton.
-CogSci Apps Corp. has collected a large amount of data from consenting users (e.g., we have built in surveys), the vast majority of whom have reported mySleepButton and the cognitive shuffle have helped them fall asleep.
-Those private data were collected outside of university contexts and cannot be used for publication.
+CogSci Apps Corp. has collected a large amount of data from consenting users (via surveys built into mySleepButton), the vast majority of whom have reported mySleepButton and the cognitive shuffle have helped them fall asleep.
+That private data was collected outside of university contexts and cannot be used for publication.
 However, we strongly believe such innovations need to be tested in scientific contexts.

-Therefore, Professor Nancy Digdon of MacEwan University, CogSci Apps Corp. co-founder Dr. Beaudoin ( Simon Fraser University) and colleagues published the first experimental demonstration of the cognitive shuffle at SLEEP-2016 (A joint meeting of the American Academy of Sleep Medicine and the Sleep Research Society).
-The app-based cognitive shuffle matched an existing treatment on all standard sleep measures, and was judged by twice as many users to be most helpful, and 6 times more users to be simpler to use than the established technique.
+Therefore, Professor Nancy Digdon of MacEwan University, CogSci Apps Corp. co-founder Dr. Beaudoin (Simon Fraser University) and colleagues published the first experimental demonstration of the cognitive shuffle at SLEEP-2016, a joint meeting of the American Academy of Sleep Medicine and the Sleep Research Society.
+The app-based cognitive shuffle matched an existing treatment on all standard sleep measures, and was judged by twice as many users to be most helpful, and six times more users to be simpler to use than the established technique.

 mySleepButton is based on several findings.
-One of the findings on which mySleepButton is based is imagery distraction.
-Luc Beaudoin and Alison Harvey, in their respective publications (not as each others’ co-authors), independently argued that it is important to improve on existing psychological sleep techniques, including imagery distraction (whose effectiveness has independently been assessed by Charles M. Morin and Alison Harvey.)
+One of those findings is imagery distraction.
+Luc Beaudoin and Alison Harvey, in their respective publications, independently argued that it is important to improve on existing psychological sleep techniques, including imagery distraction (the effectiveness of which has been independently assessed by Charles M. Morin and Alison Harvey.)
 The cognitive shuffle addresses other mechanisms that are involved in insomnia and sleep onset that traditional imagery distraction does not deal with.
-For example, traditional imagery distraction while more engaging than counting sheep, is still not optimally distracting.
+For example, traditional imagery distraction, while more engaging than counting sheep, is still not optimally distracting.
 The cognitive shuffle was designed partly to be more distracting.
 Also, traditional imagery is a coherent mental process.
 Yet a successful sleep-onset period involves drowsy cognition in which sense-making is reduced.
-So, the cognitive shuffle provokes a less coherent thought process, i.e., one that is less characteristic of daytime mentation, and more similar (in some key respects) successful sleep-onset.
+So the cognitive shuffle provokes a less coherent thought process: one that is less characteristic of daytime mentation, and more similar (in some key respects) to successful sleep-onset.
 The cognitive shuffle, which mySleepButton provokes, also exploits the finding that about 33% of the time during the sleep-onset period, imagery rich micro-dreams occur (e.g., Hori, Hayashi, Morikawa, 1994).
 It leverages many other principles and findings (for example, it addresses an aspect of emotion Beaudoin has called “perturbance”.)
-For more details, please checkout Dr. Beaudoin’s research papers.
+For more details, please check out Dr. Beaudoin’s research papers.
 There is also some information about this in his book Cognitive Productivity.

 We use an augmented “lean” approach.
 This involves typical lean methods (see, for example, Eric Ries’s book, The Lean Startup), plus scholarly research.

-Furthermore, the mySleepButton collects data from consenting users, enabling CogSci Apps Corp. to assess its effectiveness and to improve it gradually using lean methods (cf. e.g., Eric Ries’s Lean Startup) .
+Furthermore, mySleepButton collects data from consenting users, enabling CogSci Apps Corp. to assess its effectiveness and to improve it gradually using lean methods (cf. e.g., Eric Ries’s Lean Startup).
 This code base is also used by the SomnoTest app.
-The SomnoTest app is a scientific instrument used in studies that collects sleep data from consenting users used in experiments.
+The SomnoTest app is a scientific instrument that collects sleep data from consenting users in experiments.
 Researchers wanting to use this app should contact CogSci Apps Corp.

 Core features of a scientific approach are to solicit and be open to empirical and theoretical criticism and to continue to improve one’s theories, treatments and products as a function of data and argumentation.
 Our CogSci Apps brand is fully aligned with this pursuit of epistemic and technical excellence.
 We are not married to any particular method and will continue to make use of findings and ideas from psychology and indeed all cognitive/affective sciences.
 For instance, in 2016 we improved mySleepButton by adding the world’s first personalized mindfulness meditation pack.
-This is based on mindfulness research but also other findings and concepts previously unconnected to mindfulness research.
+This pack is based on mindfulness research, but also other findings and concepts previously unconnected to mindfulness research.
 That’s what we do!
-We will not be satisfied until mySleepButton is 100% effective for everyone, which it never will be.
-In fact, we currently ( 2017-05-06) have two very substantial, but extremely subtle, innovations in the works— for mySleepButton, SomnoTest and their research programmes — that bring together two very large sets of data, from radically different fields of psychology, that have never been previously applied to insomnia.
+In fact, we currently (2017-05-06) have two very substantial, but extremely subtle, innovations in the works — for mySleepButton, SomnoTest and their research programmes — that bring together two very large sets of data, from radically different fields of psychology, that have never been previously applied to insomnia.
 Science, and feedback from our now substantial user base, will indicate whether this new conjecture is as potent as we think it is.
 If we’re wrong, we will learn from the experience and simply pull the change.

 Stay tuned to our blog to keep up to date on this cutting edge research and what it means for your sleep.